-Having said that research has shown that there are many advantages of playing games and sports.
-Children, depending on their age, go through different stages of playing.
-There is a correspondence between the development of social, emotional, communication and cognitive skills and the type of play the child is engaging in.
-In general, children tend to start playing alone and gradually start playing with other children and eventually engage in playing more complex games and sports where they have designated roles.
+It is easy to notice that young children involve themselves in different types of play in different stages.
+Research has shown that children, depending on their age and development, like to engage in different types of play.
+There is a correspondence between the development of social, emotional, communication and cognitive skills and the type of play a child engages in.
+In general, children tend to start by playing alone and gradually start playing with other children and eventually engage in complex games and sports where they have designated roles.

-Between 0 to 1.5-2 Years of age, children largely tend to play alone with their toys.
-They are not very interested in knowing what other children are playing with.
+Between 0 to 1.5-2 years of age, infants tend to play alone with their toys.
+At this stage they are not very interested in knowing what other children are playing with.
 Solitary play helps children explore the environment around them.
-In this play, they are actively using their sensory organs to explore the objects in their environment by seeing, touching, tasting, smelling etc.
+In this type of play, they are actively using their sensory organs to explore the objects in their environment by seeing, touching, tasting, smelling etc.

 - Stimulating brain activity and the formation of synapses